 The design of new hybrid materials for the next generation of optoelectronic and sensing devices and the elucidation of their fundamental structure-property-performance relationships are the key focus of the Dou research group.
 Specifically, we aim to tailor the properties of these materials at the nano scale and molecular level in order to deliver new fundamental insights regarding the semiconducting organic-inorganic interface.
 In turn, this will allow for improved performance of solar energy harvesting and solid-state lighting, and chemical/biological sensing devices.
 Our research is highly interdisciplinary as it bridges chemistry, chemical engineering, and materials science such that new research paradigms that cut across traditional science and engineering disciplines can be established.

-Using halide perovskites and organic conjugated polymer/molecules as the model system, we combine chemistry and chemical engineering principles to develop new hybrid materials with new functionality, investigate the assembly behavior and transport phenomenon at interfaces, and apply them into electronic and photonic devices to improve the efficiency and reliability.
-Chemical synthesis, advanced structural, optical, and electrical characterization, and electronic device fabrication techniques will be employed in the Dou Research Group.
+Currently, we are using halide perovskites and organic conjugated polymer/molecules as the model system to develop new hybrid materials with unique functionality; we are also investigating the assembly behavior and transport phenomenon at the interfaces, and applying them into electronic and optoelectronic devices to improve the efficiency and reliability.